Att100/BSANet-cloudseg/README.md

 Segmenting clouds from intensity images is an essential research topic at the intersection of atmospheric science and computer vision, which plays a vital role in weather forecasts, environmental monitoring, and climate evolution analysis.
 The ground-based sky/cloud image segmentation can help to extract the cloud from the original image and analyze the shape or additional features.
 The early approaches are mainly based on traditional methods and have limited segmentation performance on both day and night instances.
 After the advent of deep learning, many research projects have been conducted to adopt convolutional neural networks (CNNs) to perform the end-to-end training of an image segmentation model.
 However, these early CNN-based designs usually utilize a great number of parameters to boost performance, leading to a slow inference speed.
 In this paper, we introduced a novel sky/cloud segmentation network named Bilateral Segregation and Aggregation Network (BSANet) with 16.37 MBytes, which can reduce 70.68% of model size and achieve almost the same performance as the state-of-the-art method.
 After the deployment via TensorRT, BSANet-large configuration can achieve 392 fps in FP16 while BSANet-lite can achieve 1390 fps, which all exceed real-time standards.
 Additionally, we proposed a novel and fast pre-training strategy for sky/cloud segmentation which can improve the accuracy of segmentation when ImageNet pre-training is not available.

 ### Code
-* `./models/`: This folder contains UCloudNet model code.
+* `./models/`: This folder contains BSANet model code.
 * `./utils/`: This folder contains three assistant files (dataset, progressbar and metrics)
 * `./weights/`: This folder contains the weights after model training.
 * `notebook.ipynb`: This notebook comtains code block for evaluation.